 - Advising you on how the divorce process works, your options and keeping you informed at each stage of the divorce.

 - Communicating with your partner or their solicitors to progress the divorce

 What is not included?

-- Representing you in defended proceedings in the event that you or your partner do not agree to the divorce.
+- Representing you in Disputed Cases such as if your partner wishes to challenge the validity of your marriage or the court’s jurisdiction to make orders in respect of your divorce.
 This includes negotiating any orders relating to costs.

 - Any step we are required to take to serve the Court documents on your partner.
 Normally the court will serve your partner with the divorce papers through the post but if they are being illusive and it is necessary for us to serve your partner using alternative means, that is outside the scope of the fixed fee we can offer.

 - Representing you in court.
 However, the vast majority of cases do not require a court attendance.

 - Providing advice or legal assistance in relation to disputes involving your finances or your children.
 If you wish to receive advice in relation to these issues, please contact one of our specialists who would be happy to discuss your options with you.